Mehdilotfi7/Mica/docs/src/loss_function.md

 Then pass `obj_fn` to `optimize_with_changepoints` or other relevant calls.

-This gives you full control over how error is computed for each segment while leveraging Mocha’s optimization engine.
+This gives you full control over how error is computed for each segment while leveraging Mica’s optimization engine.

 ---

 ## Additional Notes

 * The loss function should be **efficient**, as it's called frequently during GA optimization.
-* Mocha expects **vector output** from the model; ensure your simulation returns the correct shape.
+* Mica expects **vector output** from the model; ensure your simulation returns the correct shape.
 * You can log or visualize segment-wise losses for interpretability.

 ---